 The reason I tried this initially was because I wanted to create a DNS record in the trusted domain, which is now possible using this newly created machine account:

-This shows the I now have more privileges on the trusted domain than I did otherwise.
+This shows that I now have more privileges on the trusted domain than I did otherwise.

 But the implications were bigger, I can now use this machine account to query other trusted domains.
 So I can now enumerate trusts for the trusted domain internal.zeroday.lab: